-Pursuant to § 5809, the hearing is conducted to “determine if cause exists to take action against the licensee”.
-If a hearing on an accusation against a licensee results in a finding that the licensee has committed any of the acts or omissions constituting grounds for disciplinary action, the Bureau may order the license revoked, suspended outright for a specified period of time, suspended on probationary restriction for a specified period of time on such terms and conditions of probation as in its judgment are supported by its findings, impose a fine, or any combination thereof.
-The Bureau may also issue such other lawful orders it considers to be appropriate on the basis of its findings.
+Pursuant to § 17809, the hearing is conducted to “determine if cause exists to take action against the licensee”.
+If a hearing on an accusation against a licensee results in a finding that the licensee has committed any of the acts or omissions constituting grounds for disciplinary action, the Department may order the license revoked, suspended outright for a specified period of time, suspended on probationary restriction for a specified period of time on such terms and conditions of probation as in its judgment are supported by its findings, impose a fine, or any combination thereof.
+The Department may also issue such other lawful orders it considers to be appropriate on the basis of its findings.

 Appeals: Cannabis Control Appeal Panel (CCAP)